LukeTheDuke240/LukeTheDuke240/README.md

-Welcome to my github
+Welcome to my github!

-i do css, js and other random things
+i do CSS, JS and other random things.

-LukeTheDuke#7313 on discord
+LukeTheDuke#7313 on discord.